Welcome to Wellington, capital city of New Zealand.

 The conference will provide extensive opportunity for participants to network and gain exposure to the latest theoretical, empirical and policy related ideas on wellbeing.
 As such we are open to a variety of disciplines and methodologies.
 To enhance participants’ experience, collaboration and networking opportunities, a social activity is expected to follow the conference on Saturday, 8 September.

-Our four plenary speakers include Edward Diener (the University of Utah and the University of Virginia, USA), Martijn Burger (Director, Erasmus Happiness Economics Research Organization, the Netherlands), Jan-Emmanuel De Neve (University of Oxford, United Kingdom) and Carla Anne Houkamau (the University of Auckland).
-Ministers and senior officials from the New Zealand Government will participate in the conference as will members of leading international organisations, including the OECD.
+Our five plenary speakers include Edward Diener (the University of Utah and the University of Virginia, USA), Martijn Burger (Director, Erasmus Happiness Economics Research Organization, the Netherlands), Jan-Emmanuel De Neve (University of Oxford, United Kingdom), Carrie Exton (Policy Analyst, OECD) and Carla Anne Houkama (the University of Auckland).
+Ministers and senior officials from the New Zealand Government will participate in the conference, as will members of leading international organisations.

 Introducing Wellington, the world's coolest little capital